Xilinx/Vitis_Libraries/docs/guide_L2/engines/InflationCapFloorEngine.rst

 Overview
 ========
-A inflation option can be a cap/floor. the inflation Cap/Floor is a call/put on the inflation rates.
+Inflation option can be cap and floor.
+An inflation cap (floor) is a financial asset that offers protection against inflation being higher (lower) than a given rate of inflation, and can therefore be used by investors to insure against such inflation outcomes.

 Implemention
 ============
-the YoYInflationBlackCapFloorEngine is year-on-year inflation cap/floor engine based on black formula.
+the `YoYInflationBlackCapFloorEngine` is year-on-year inflation cap/floor engine based on black formula.
 The structure of the engine is shown as the figure below:

 .. _my-figure1:
 .. figure:: /images/inflationEngine.png